Maximal Subgroups of Compact Lie Groups: Maximal subgroups of the classical groups

 which, in contrast to the situation encountered in the first item, is not injective but rather has a non-trivial kernel given by

 Using the formula

 we see that the inverse image of $\, SO(n) \subset O(n) \,$ under this homomorphism is the subgroup

-In the first three cases, the group $\, S' \bigl( O(p) \times O(q) \bigr) \,$ has two connected components such that the kernel of the homomorphism introduced above meets both com\-ponents in exactly one element (since $(1_p\,,1_q)$ and $(-1_p\,,-1_q)$ belong to different connected components), so the restriction of this homomorphism to the connected one-component provides the desired inclusion.
-In the last case, the group $S' \bigl( O(p) \times O(q) \bigr) \,$ has four connected components, but the kernel of the homomorphism introduced above is contained in the connected one-component (since $(1_p\,,1_q)$ and $(-1_p\,,-1_q)$ belong to the same connected component), so it is necessary to factor this out in order to obtain the following sequence of inclusions:
+In the first three cases, the group $\, S' \bigl( O(p) \times O(q) \bigr) \,$ has two connected components such that the kernel of the homomorphism introduced above meets both components in exactly one element (since $(1_p\,,1_q)$ and $(-1_p\,,-1_q)$ belong to different connected components), so the restriction of this homo\-morphism to the connected one-component provides the desired inclusion.
+In~the~last case, the group $\, S' \bigl( O(p) \times O(q) \bigr) \,$ has four connected components, but the kernel of the homomorphism introduced above is contained in the connected one-component (since $(1_p\,,1_q)$ and $(-1_p\,,-1_q)$ belong to the same connected component), so it is necessary to factor this out in order to obtain the following sequence of inclusions: